-Really checked out the house from top to bottom…”
+“Really checked out the house from top to bottom…”

-“With their inspector I know precisely all the condition information about this home so I feel confident in my home buying decision”
+“With their inspector I know precisely all the condition information about this property so I feel confident in my real estate buying decision”

-Costs: What to Look For in Home Inspection Prices & Reports
+Costs: What to Look For in Service Cost, Home Checklists and Reports

-When buying or selling a home, don’t settle for less than the top standards we offer.
+When buying or selling a real estate, don’t settle for less than the top standards we offer.
 Our inspectors are certified, professionally trained and equipped with cutting-edge equipment – so you get the best service at the best price.
 We pay attention to detail and the state of building materials that an untrained eye would not be able to notice.
 For example without the use of an infrared camera, the poor wall insulation in the photo on the left would not be noticed and thus cause trouble in the future.

-Home Inspection Checklist: Written Reports of Property Conditions
+Property Inspection Checklist: Written Reports of Building Conditions

 We include thorough and detailed computerized statements that include digital images of the building, making them very easy to understand.
-Within 24-48 hour duration of the inspectors analysis, the client is sent the home inspection report in writing.
-This time is needed in order to complete a full review of which outlines the findings noted along with best recommendations for property improvement and any possible building construction code violations – including termite inspection and evaluations – this is not true for other inspection companies!
+Within 24-48 hour duration of the inspectors analysis, the client is sent the review conclusions report in writing.
+This time is needed in order to complete a full review of which outlines the findings noted along with best recommendations for property improvement and any possible building construction code violations – including termite analysis and evaluations – this is not true for other inspection companies!

-Our Company Home Inspector are Fully Licensed & Insured with the Highest Level of Training
+Our Company’s Real Estate Property Inspectors are Fully Licensed & Insured with the Highest Level of Training

-Our professionally trained and Licensed New York inspectors have the proper engineering & building skills, tools plus expertise to identify problems during your service that a home buyer or seller who is untrained will not see, especially during a time when stress and emotions are running high with excitement and anticipation about the experience of buying a new home.
+Our professionally trained and Licensed by New York State workers have all the proper engineering & building skills, tools plus expertise to identify problems during your service that a home buyer or seller who is untrained will not see, especially during a time when stress and emotions are running high with excitement and anticipation about the experience of buying a new place.
 Be your best housemaster – hire us for long island home inspection!

 Common House Issues & Defects Often Discovered During Reviews

-Our inspectors find these types of construction and maintenance issues after house inspections are performed:
+Our inspectors find these types of construction and maintenance issues during our real estate inspection services: